vvkrddy/apps/travel-level/README.md

 - Click on any region to show clickable categories for selection.
 - Scroll-zoom is available for the world map only.
 This is useful to find and click on smaller regions.
-- On zooming, to get back to initial zoomed-out layout, click on ZOOM OUT button.
+- On zooming, to get back to initial zoomed-out layout, click on RESET ZOOM button.
 This does not reset selection.
 - If you are unable to find a region on map, please let me know.
 It could be possible that the border could be wide enough that the enclosed region is not visible anymore.

 > It is a geography exercise as the names of regions are not shown until a user clicks on it.